How to Tile a Floor on Wood: A Comprehensive Guide

 1. Uneven Tile Placement:

-• If tiles are not laying flat, check the subfloor for levelness and make necessary adjustments using a leveling compound.
+• If tiles are not laying flat, check the subfloor for levelness and make adjustments using a leveling compound.

 • Ensure consistent adhesive application to avoid tiles sitting at different heights.